qtile/qtile/docs/manual/hacking.rst

 You can also close the Xephyr window by running ``qtile-cmd -o cmd -f shutdown`` in a terminal (from inside the Xephyr window of course).

+You don't need to run the xephyr script in order to run the tests.

 Second X Session
 ================